Nirok2823/Nirok2823/README.md

 - 🌱 Mechatronics and AI Student @ Universidad Panamericana.
 - 👯 I’m looking to collaborate with on any kind of project.
 - 📫 How to reach me: Email- 0247456@up.edu.mx | Linkedin - Andre Nicasio.
-- ⚡ More about me: Former World Inline Speed Skating competitor.
+- ⚡ More about me: Former Top 10 Junior inline speed skater in the world.